openupthecloud/cloud-native-academy/README.md

 * What you need to know about CDN's?
 (TTL, Refreshing)
 * What is CloudFront?
 * What are HTTPS certificates (what is ACM)
-* Assinging HTTPS certificates to a CloudFront distributions
+* Assigning HTTPS certificates to a CloudFront distributions
 * Introduction to DNS: What is Route53?
 * Associating a Route53 with CloudFront.